Bullsnake vs Rattlesnake: What’s the Difference?

 Bull Snakes vs Rattlesnakes: How They Kill

-Bullsnakes and rattlesnakes both eat similar things, given that they are both carnivorous snakes.
+Bullsnakes and rattlesnakes both eat similar things, given that they are carnivorous snakes.
 However, the way that they kill their prey is very different.
 Bullsnakes constrict their meals before swallowing them whole, while rattlesnakes choose to use their powerful venom to achieve this same result.

 Rattlesnakes also have an advantage over bullsnakes in the way that they hunt.
 Rattlesnakes have a facial pit that allows them to sense prey in the night, a pit viper feature that bullsnakes do not share.